AnnuNain/Eth-avax_mod3/README.md

 #### Transfer Function:
 Access: Public
-Users can transfer their tokens to other addresses.
+Users can transfer their tokens to other addresses.This function ensures that the sender has enough tokens in their balance before making the transfer and prevents transfers to the zero address.

 ## Authors
 Annu